SimonEhleringer/instagram-clone-react-client/README.md

 Click [here](https://simonehleringer.github.io/instagram-clone-react-client) for a live demo.
 You can use "Max_Mustermann" as username and "Passwort123!" as password.

+Click [here](https://github.com/SimonEhleringer/instagram-clone-api) to go to the repository of the backend.

 ## Features

 - Authentication